 The data presentation methods are also of use in special-needs classrooms for blind or deaf students.
 Yes, even blind students have built AnaSondes from specially modified kits!

 The SpectraSonde is derived from the AnaSonde Buzz-E, which is used for surface-based measurements only.
 The SpectraSonde is for users who want the simplicity and low cost of the Buzz-E but need a wider variety of sensors or data output formats.
 The circuit board is also slightly larger than the Buzz-E, to facilitate a very clear parts layout, wide spacing of parts, and easier placement of the sensors into test chambers and the like.
 Both audio and visual outputs are provided.

 The AnaSonde-E represents the most economical variant of the AnaSonde family.
-It is the same as the Buzz-E and Blink-E except that the AnaSonde-E is a flight version.
+It has two analog channels (so, for example, any two of pressure, temperature, and humidity can be carried), along with one digital input frequency channel.
+It uses the same hardware as the Buzz-E and Blink-E except that the AnaSonde-E is a flight version.
 It can be configured to transmit its measurements entirely via Morse code.
 SondeWorks, our custom data acquisition software, works with CwGet to log and display Morse code data in real time.

 What do I need to launch an AnaSonde?